FloomAI/FloomSDK-Go/README.md

 This README provides a concise yet comprehensive introduction to Floom and its Go SDK.
 It includes installation instructions, a basic usage example, links to further documentation, contribution guidelines, and licensing information.
 The structure is designed to be user-friendly and to enhance the visibility of your project.

-For more informatiom, visit us at https://floom.ai.
+For more information, visit us at https://floom.ai.